pingbird/flutter-recipes/docs/architecture/core/project_structure.md

 Basically, keep it as flat as possible, avoid creating categories that don't add meaning to a particular file.

-If a set dart files are used a lot, it's helpful to create a dart file specifically for exporting them, in this case `utils.dart`, `common.dart`, `profile.dart`.
+If a set dart files are used a lot, it may be helpful to create a dart file specifically for exporting them, in this case `utils.dart`, `common.dart`, `profile.dart`.

 Whether or not to split complex files up into separate smaller ones is up to preference, I personally don't have a problem working with multi-thousand line files as long as its not cluttered.
 At the same time having trivial files is